-A Major in Christian Studies requires the completion of the University CORE (55 hours), the Christian Studies Basic Requirements (34 hours), and a Christian Studies Emphasis (12 hours), and an Internship/Service Component.
+A Major in Christian Studies requires the completion of the University CORE, the Christian Studies Basic Requirements (35 hours), a Christian Studies Emphasis (12 hours), and an Internship/Service Component.
 No minor is required for a Christian Studies major.

-1. Christian Studies Basic Requirements (34 hours)
+1. Christian Studies Basic Requirements (35 hours)

 CHST 1001 Freshman Seminar

 THEO 1003 Spiritual Formation

-\mathbf{PHIL} 1003 Introduction to Philosophy
+PHIL 1003 Introduction to Philosophy

 CHMN 1023 Introduction to Christian Ministry

 BIST 2023 Biblical Exegesis

 MSSN 2303 Introduction to Christian Missions

 CHMN 3123 Communicating the Gospel OR

-CHMN 4213 Homiletics
+CHMN 4213 Biblical Preaching

 THEO 3323 History of Christianity

 MSSN 3403 World Religions

 BIST Three hours of Jr-Sr elective from BIST

 PHIL 4013 Christian Ethics

 THEO 4403 Christian Theology

-2. Christian Studies Emphasis (12 hours)
+CHST 4601 Senior Seminar

-Students must take twelve (12) hours of emphasis in one of the five departments: BIST, THEO, PHIL1, CHMN, MSSN.
+2. Christian Studies Emphasis (12 hours)Students must take twelve (12) hours of emphasis in one of the five departments: BIST, THEO, PHIL1, CHMN, MSSN.

 1 A traditional major and minor in Philosophy is also available.
-See the Department of Philosophy section for details.
+See requirements below for details.
 Students completing a Christian Studies Major may count only one of PHIL 3053 or 3063 toward a Philosophy emphasis.